sittner/linuxcnc-ethercat/README.md

 start looking at adding additional maintainers and merging the backlog of drivers that has built up over the past few years.

+## Contributing

+See [the contributing documentation](CONTRIBUTING.md) for details.
+If you have any issues with the contributing process, *please* file an issue here.
+Everything is new, and it may be broken.

 ## Devices Supported